-This subject will give students an understanding of the type of experiences that will be involved in the senior subject of Physical Education, Certificate III in Fitness or Sport & Recreation (SAS).
+This subject will provide students with a comprehensive understanding of experiences that will be involved in the senior subject of Physical Education, Certificate III in Fitness or Sport & Recreation (SAS).

 Students contemplating any form of tertiary study or vocation involving sport, education, recreation, physiotherapy, sports science or human movement studies will gain benefit from this subject and continuing with Physical Education into Years 11 and 12.
 Students are also recommended to study Year 11 and 12 Recreation to further develop their knowledge and skills in sport and recreation.
 If a career in the Sport and Recreation industry is a focus, students will be encouraged to participate in the Certificate III in Fitness.